 Why Does Passion Fruit Rot?

-The most common reasons for rotting passion flower fruit comes from the following issues:
+The most common reasons for rotting passionflower fruit come from the following issues:

-- Scab (also known as Cladosporium rot) affects immature tissue of branches leaves, buds and small fruit, which displays small, dark, sunken spots.
+- Scab (also known as Cladosporium rot) affects immature tissue of branch leaves, buds, and small fruit, which displays small, dark, sunken spots.
 Scab becomes more prominent on larger fruit, turning brown and corklike in appearance as the disease progresses.
 Scab generally affects only the outer covering; the fruit is still edible.

 - Brown spot – There are several species of brown spot disease, but the most common are Aternaria passiforae or Alternaria alternata.
 Brown spot causes sunken, reddish-brown spots that appear when the fruit is mature or halfway mature.